Pasvikdalen

 Pasvikdalen (Долина реки Паз) is a valley in Norway and Russia.
-The Norwegian side of the valley belongs to Sør-Varanger Municipality in Troms og Finnmark county and the Russian side is located in the Pechengsky District in Murmansk Oblast.
+The Norwegian side of the valley belongs to Sør-Varanger Municipality in Finnmark county and the Russian side is located in the Pechengsky District in Murmansk Oblast.
 The valley contains large areas of pine forests, and more than 100 km2) of the valley is included inside the Øvre Pasvik National Park in Norway (in the southern part of the valley).
 The Øvre Pasvik Landscape Protection Area is also located in the valley, outside of the park.

 The valley was traditionally inhabited by Sami people.
 The river Pasvikelva runs through the valley (giving it the name) and the river defines part of the Norway–Russia border.
 The southern part of the valley is also the location of the Treriksrøysa, the point where the borders of Norway, Finland, and Russia meet.

 History

 The middle of the 1930s on the Norwegian side of the valley, was "a time with homesteading and colonization of the valley, as part of a political desire to mark Norwegian sovereignty in the area.
 To make the valley attractive as a tourist destination, an observation tower was erected at the highest point of the area, 96 meters above sea level.
 At the top of the tower [on "hill 96"] there was a restaurant run by ["Sør-Varanger tourist association"] Sør-Varanger turistforening".